U.S. Census and Demographic Information

 Introduction to Census Geography

-Understanding Census geography is not always as simple as it would seem. there are traditional methods for dividing up geography in the United States that most people are familiar with, such as states, counties, and zip codes.
-The Census uses its own methods and terminology for geography as well, the most prominent of which is a division known as a "Census tract," which divides up counties.
+The Census Bureau uses its own methods and terminology for geography, one of the most commonly used is the "Census tract" which divides up counties.
 The links on this page are provided to help users comprehend Census geography and how it can be used to better understand population and demographic data.

-The following image offers a basic outline of Census geographic divisions.
-For a full explanation of the diagram, see the Hierarchy Diagrams page on the Census Bureau website
+For a full explanation of the diagram, see the Hierarchy Diagrams page on the Census Bureau website.

 Examples of Tracts, Block Groups and Census Blocks